njmyers/react-metronome/README.md

 ## Technical Explanation

 Reading time passed from `new Date()` gives quite a range of differences in the alotted time passed.
-For this project I set a 'framerate' so that the animations and also the sounds are all measured from the same `setInterval`.
+For this project I set a 'framerate' so that the animations are smooth and also so the sounds and animations are all measured off the same `setInterval`.
 With a 'framerate' of 4 these incremental additions of time passed add up to the fact that the metronome hardly ever calculates the exact amount of expired time before the next beat.
 Consider the code below example.

 ```JavaScript
 let goal = 1000; // ms needed to pass for 60 BPM